Here Is One of the Best Places to Live in South America for Expats

 Communities are alive in all the best places for digital nomads in South America and the entire world, and Florianopolis is no different.

-Maybe this is the single point where my comparison between Floripa and Chiang Mai favours the Thai city.
-The nomad community and the expatriate (there are six expatriate types) numbers are much greater in Chiang Mai, however they are quickly developing in the capital of Santa Catarina state.
+Maybe this is the single point where my comparison between Floripa and Chiang Mai favors the Thai city.
+The nomad community and the expatriate (there are six expatriate types) numbers are much greater in Chiang Mai, however,

 One common type you will find there is the tourist-turned-a-resident.
 Being such an attractive place with remarkable quality of life and good-quality real estate is not uncommon to find foreigners that bought apartments or villas to spend long periods on this magical island.
 There are also multiple international students there.

 American expats in Brazil will also adapt better in Florianopolis due to a higher percentage of the population that speaks English.

 Conclusion – How Floripa became one of the best places to live in South America for expats.

 The city is booming with entrepreneurship, especially in technology.
 The IT gross product is nowadays bigger than tourism itself!

 There is a crescent number of coworking spaces and cafés friendly to remote workers.
 You can check a map of them on the island here.
 In Facebook or Meetup it is possible to find a broad range of networking events and social occasions for expatriates and nomads.
 Examples are groups like Digital Nomads Floripa on Meetup or the Gringoes in Floripa on Facebook.

 Before finishing this article, an important piece of advice: even though the expatriate and digital nomad community in Florianópolis are growing, it would be a wasted opportunity to restrict your social meetups only with fellow foreigners.

 Meet the locals too!
 Brazilian people are very social, and the catarinenses are no different, even though other Brazilians make jokes with the smugness about their land.